 With compaction concentrated outside the planting area, growers can reconsider the intensity, depth, area, and frequency of tillage necessary.
-The approach to tillage varies based on farm characteristics, equipment and materials, and labor.
-Growers may practice conventional tillage, shallow tillage (>50% reduction in soil volume), combination of shallow tillage with targeted deep tillage, or no-till.
+The approach to tillage in the planting bed can vary by the farm: conventional deep tillage, shallow surface tillage (>50% reduction in soil volume), a combination of shallow tillage with targeted deep ripping, or no-till.

 Looking for farm examples?
 We feature long-term permanent bed farms and describe their methods in our RT Farm Stories series.

 Research Focus – Evaluating RT in permanent beds